 Step 1.
 Preparation

-- (Optional) Blending pandan leaves: In case you would like to make “green” mung bean milk, prepare pandan leaves juice.
+- (Optional) Blending pandan leaves: If you would like to make “green” mung bean milk, prepare pandan leaves juice.
 To make it, cut 3-4 clean pandan leaves into small pieces, then blend all of them with 2 cups of water.
 Then, filter the blended leaves to get a dark green juice.

 Step 2.
 Cook mung bean milk

-Nutrition Information:
+Nutrition

 Other Mung Bean Dishes